medsidd/whyline-denver/dbt/models/README.md

 **Logic**: Rank by `_ingested_at` DESC and filter `rank = 1` (latest ingestion wins).

-**Why Deduplication?** NOAA backfills 30 days nightly to capture finalization.
+**Why Deduplication?** NOAA re-ingests a rolling 30-day window nightly to capture finalization.
 Same date may appear in multiple ingests.

 ---